sigasi/sigasi_insights/content/manual/documentation.md

 You can export documentation for the **entire project** or a **specific toplevel** by clicking the save icon on top of the [Documentation View]({{< ref "/manual/views.md#documentation-view" >}}) or via the **Export…** menu.

+* When you select the **entire project**, the design elements will be listed in alphabetical order.
+* When you select a **specific toplevel**, design elements will be ordered in a breadth-first order from the top down.

-The result is saved in the `sigasi-doc` folder in the root of your project.
+The resulting HTML file is saved in the `sigasi-doc` folder in the root of your project.
+The generated Block and State Machine Diagrams are saved in subfolders of the `sigasi-doc` folder.

 [Sigasi Studio 4.5]({{< ref "/releasenotes/sigasi-4.05.md" >}}) introduced exporting the documentation to HTML.
 There are 2 options when exporting the documentation.

+*  **Linked resources**
-*  Create a HTML document with linked diagrams.
+   Create an HTML document with linked resources.
    All Block Diagrams and State Machine Diagrams are in separate files which are linked from within the HTML document.
+   The custom [CSS file]({{< ref "#custom-css" >}}), if present in the project root, will be referenced from the HTML document.

+*  **Embedded resources**
-*  Create a HTML document with embedded diagrams.
+   Create a HTML document with embedded resources.
+The documentation is in a single file.
    The Block Diagrams and State Machine Diagrams are embedded in the HTML document.
-The documentation is in a single file.
+   The CSS from the custom [CSS file]({{< ref "#custom-css" >}}), if present in the project root, will be included in the HTML `<head>`.

 All errors are logged to the console view.